-NYSDOT is using a hybrid approach to manage the Highway Safety Improvement Program which has essentially doubled in size under MAP-21.
-In FFY14, approximately half of the funds were provided to the NYSDOT regions according to existing safety planning target formulas.
+NYSDOT is using a hybrid approach to manage the Highway Safety Improvement Program which was essentially doubled in size under MAP-21.
+In FFY15, approximately half of the funds were provided to the NYSDOT regions according to existing safety planning target formulas.
 The remaining half was administrated centrally by the Statewide Safety and System Optimization Team (SSO) who oversee a statewide solicitation for regionally significant safety projects.
 The statewide solicitation program funds the most cost effective safety projects and directs HSIP funds where they are the most needed regardless of ownership, mode or geographic restriction.
 In FFY13 and FFY14, the statewide program funded 10 local and 27 state projects for a total of approximately \$83M.
 The FFY15-17 Statewide program is funding 14 local projects and 25 state projects for a total of about \$82M for the 3 federal fiscal years.
+The FFY16-20 program, funded 38 projects; both local and state for a total of approximately \$112.3M in HSIP funds.